Hardblock-IMSE/EIPX-Smart-NFT/README.md

     function userBalanceOfAnOwner(address _addressUser, address _addressOwner) external view returns (uint256);
 }
 ```
-This interface is an extesion of the ERC721, and not is only compatible with the standard, this standard needs of ERC721 interface.
-This interface is available in https://eips.ethereum.org/EIPS/eip-721.
-Then metadata extension and enumaration extension are compatible and include in this draft.
+This interface is an extension of the ERC721, is compatible with the standard, and needs the ERC721 interface.
+ERC721 interface is available in https://eips.ethereum.org/EIPS/eip-721.
+Then, metadata and enumeration extensions are compatible and included in this draft.

 ## Rationale
-This smartNFT was developed becouse the ERC721 standard do not take into account the users of an asset, only the ownership.
+This SmartNFT was developed because the ERC721 standard does not take into account the users of an asset, only the ownership.
 In addition we decided implement a secure way to share a secret key confirmed with the consensus of the blockchain.
 In this way, device and owner, or device and user can be sure thar they are exchange information only with its interested.

 **Secure Device binded to a SmartNFT**